Days of Future Future: Plot

 Homer suddenly dies.
 At his funeral, Professor Frink announces he has cloned Homer, and Marge warns Homer to take this second chance seriously.
 After thirty years of clones dying, Frink cannot revive Homer but stores his memory in a flash drive, which he plugs into a monitor.
 Realizing her husband is just a face on a screen, Marge gives the flash drive to Bart until she is not mad at him.
 Milhouse laments to Marge that he and his wife Lisa have nothing to talk about.
 Bart brings Homer home, an abandoned classroom at Springfield Elementary.
 Bart sadly sends his two sons to his ex-wife Jenda's house.
 He needs advice, but Homer is of no use when the monitor freezes.
-Unable to move on from his ex, Bart uses shock therapy to give him closure about his divorce.
+Unable to move on from his ex, Bart uses shock therapy to give him closure from his divorce.
 Meanwhile, at Lisa's zombie soup kitchen, Milhouse is attacked by a zombie.

 Bart starts sleeping with other women.
 Bart visits Marge, who claims to not miss Homer but actually does.
 At Bart's apartment, Homer is given a robot suit.
 Bart is visited by his sons and ask him to help Jenda with her depression.
 She shows up in tears, telling Bart that Jerry left her.
 Bart comforts her and says her crying is a reminder of what he lost.
 Jenda is impressed by Bart's newfound maturity and invites him to dinner while Homer watches their sons.
 It goes well, and the two mend their relationship.
 Meanwhile, Lisa and zombie Milhouse are attacked by bullies, and Lisa finds it attractive that Milhouse fights them off.

 Later, Bart and Jenda resume their habits of not paying attention to each other while Lisa prefers that Milhouse remain a zombie instead of being cured.
 Bart and Lisa go to Moe's to deal with their respective marital problems where Marge tells them to stick through it.
 She electrocutes herself to live in the flash drive with Homer.
 Milhouse is cured, and Bart moves on from Jenda, who is seeing Jerry again.
 Suddenly, Bart is back in the therapist's chair and learns what he experienced was a neural implant.

 Bart and Lisa visit Marge, who is back with Homer after giving him a robot body and new personality.
 Bart recommends Lisa move on if things do not work with Milhouse, but Lisa says Milhouse is still a zombie and there is no cure, which pleases her.